LexMachinaInc/quadro/README.md

 # Quadro

-Quadro is a kanban board to view your Github issues in the Deus_Lex repository.
+Quadro is a kanban board bootstrapped from the Create React App.

+Based on the current configuration, it connects with the Github API (both GraphQL and REST) to pull in Github Issues.

-It is currently hosted at [quadro-beta.stage](https://quadro-beta.stage.lexmachina.com/)
+It is currently hosted at [quadro](https://quadro.lexmachina.com)

 ## Requirement